yochetan/terraform/terraform-aws-multi-env/README.md

 ## Notes

-- Each environment is isolated by the `environment` variable — no resources are shared across environments.
+- Each environment is isolated by the `env` variable — no resources are shared across environments.
 - Resource counts are centrally defined, so adding a new environment or changing scale only requires updating one lookup map.
 - Consider using separate remote state files (or workspaces) per environment to avoid state collisions between `dev`, `stg`, and `prd`.